Justus0405/Arch-Wiki/docs/2-pacman/mirrorlist.md

 > [!INFO]
 >
 > 1. Visit the [mirrorlist generator](https://archlinux.org/mirrorlist).
-> 2. Select your country/region and customize options:
+> 2. Select your country/region and customize options.
->    - Use HTTPS for secure connections.
->    - Choose mirrors synced within 24 hours.
 > 3. Generate and copy/download the mirrorlist.

 ### Backup and Replace the Mirrorlist